 Remote work gives a unique chance to grow your personality and career while travelling.
 Just give it a try if you have the opportunity.

 We became software developers for many reasons.
 For me, being able to work remotely from anywhere was one of the biggest motivations.
-So after few months in Gorrion’s office and getting to know my project very well, I decided that it’s time to hit the road.
+So after a few months in Gorrion’s office and getting to know my project very well, I decided that it’s time to hit the road.

-Living in mountains was my desire for as long as I can remember.
+Living in the mountains was my desire for as long as I can remember.
 Nature, fresh air, beautiful views and opportunity to snowboard every day were my goals.
 I couldn’t choose better than a small town in the heart of Tyrolian Alps – Mayrhofen.
 Somehow I manage to get free accommodation.
-Fortunately I met a friend from Australia (yes Australia, not Austria) in Canada, who knew someone from Mayrhofen.
+Fortunately, I met a friend from Australia (yes Australia, not Austria) in Canada, who knew someone from Mayrhofen.
 That’s a story for another time, but I guess those things are just working out themselves.

 Day after arrival I jumped back to work, ready to face some challenges with 100% remote work.
 Our team works in Scrum and our daily meetings are held online, so that wasn’t really any issue.
 There is a popular belief that remote work isolates from the team and that`s a little bit true.
-That’s why it was really important for me to be clear with my working hours everyday.
+That’s why it was really important for me to be clear with my working hours every day.
 I made sure that I was available during this time on our communication channels – Slack and Skype.

 What are the advantages of working remotely?
 Just look at these photos.
 Working from different part of the world gives a unique chance to grow your personality and career.
 I would encourage anyone with the opportunity to give it a try.
 Last but not least – it feels really good to be back at Gorrion’s office after 5 weeks, to see friendly faces and have a good coffee.